ReSurfEMG/ridethewave/README.md

 This is a repository to let participants of the Open Reproducible Respiratory Electromyogram Analysis tutorial practice with Git

-Here are some changes on a branch.
+Here are some changes on a branch.But here is a slightly different version.